Explosion247/makers_models/README.md

 ### CSS

-when testing the css there were no errors that had appeared
+When testing the css there were no errors that had appeared

 ![CSS Validation](/static/images/css-validation.png)